 Experts meeting on armed drones and robots

 The Geneva Academy of International Humanitarian Law and Human Rights hosted an experts meeting on armed drones and robots in Divonne, Switzerland.

 ICRAC’s Dr. Peter Asaro and Professor Matt Waxman of the Lawfare Blog debated the topic of autonomous weapons at the Geneva Academy of International Humanitarian Law and Human Rights.

 States Parties to the Convention on Conventional Weapons agreed to a mandate to begin work in 2014 on the emerging technology of “lethal autonomous weapons systems.”

 Nobel Laureate Jody Williams briefed Italy’s Foreign Minister and leading parliamentarians in Rome.

 15 new countries express views on autonomous weapons

-At the the Convention on Conventional Weapons in Geneva, 35 nation expressed their views on autonomous weapons systems, including 15 nations for the first time: Australia, Belarus, Belgium, Canada, Croatia, Ghana, Holy See, Israel, Italy, Lithuania, Madagascar, South Korea, Spain, Turkey, and Ukraine.
+At the the Convention on Conventional Weapons in Geneva, 35 nations expressed their views on autonomous weapons systems, including 15 nations for the first time: Australia, Belarus, Belgium, Canada, Croatia, Ghana, Holy See, Israel, Italy, Lithuania, Madagascar, South Korea, Spain, Turkey, and Ukraine.
 A Campaign to Stop Killer Robots side event on Nov.
 13 attracted 120 delegates from dozens of countries.

 16 governments share views on killer robots